Protein Muffins

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.

 Step 1- Make the batter.
-Start by adding the dry ingredients into a mixing bowl and whisk them together.
-Add the peanut butter and unsweetened applesauce and mix very well until completely combined.
+Add the dry ingredients to a large bowl and whisk together.
+Add the peanut butter and unsweetened applesauce and mix until completely combined.
 Fold through the chocolate chips at the end.

 Step 2- Bake.
-Now, distribute the batter amongst 8 large muffin liners in a muffin tin (or 12 in a mini muffin tin) and bake for 10-12 minutes, or until a skewer comes out mostly clean.
+Distribute the batter amongst 8 large muffin liners in a muffin pan (or 12 in a mini muffin tin) and bake for 10-12 minutes, or until a skewer comes out mostly clean.

 Which protein powder is best for baking?